xxiexuezhi/ABSGM/README.md

 To install AB-SGM and the necessary dependancies run the following commands, installation should take less than 15 minutes.
 We recommend using the conda environment supplied in this repository.

-1. Clone repository `git clone https://github.com/xxiexuezhi/ABSGM.git'
+1. Clone repository ` git clone https://github.com/xxiexuezhi/ABSGM.git ' or download the zip files.
 2. Install conda environment `create -f ab_env.yaml`
 3. Activate conda environment `conda activate ab_env`